aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/imagesaveoptions/jpegquality/_index.md

 Has effect only when saving to JPEG.

 Use this property to get or set the quality of generated images when saving in JPEG format.
-The value may vary from 0 to 100 where 0 means worst quality but maximum compression and 100 means best quality but minimum compression.The default value is 95.
+The value may vary from 0 to 100 where 0 means worst quality but maximum compression and 100 means best quality but minimum compression.

+The default value is 95.

 ### Examples